Pump-Codes/Pump-Codes/README.md

-- 🔭 Shop: Currently Unavailable
+- 🔭 My bots: All my bots are private due to the amount of people not following the license.
 - 🌱 I’m currently learning Java, HTML, C++, LUA, and Typescript!
 - 🤔 I’m looking for help with stupid node.js errors.
 - ⚡ I usually code in: C#, C++, JavaScript, LUA, and Java.